April 22, 2020

 • There may be two versions - one the street version of the car and the other a stickered rally version.
 The stickers will be on a separate layer so they can be turned on and off at will.
 I must find the time to do this though

 • I struggled with the left front wheel well, because in the reference image the car has extended bulgy wheel wells, which I dislike, until stage 19 where this was corrected, since this stage the car now has its original subtle wheel well.
-I came across this problem because there previously wasn't enough space for the secondary blinker and type plate, that are placed behind the front tire wheel well and flush with the top of it.
+I came across this problem because there previously wasn't enough space for the lateral blinker and type insignia, that are placed behind the front tire wheel well and flush with the top of it.
 Now there is.
 Check out the difference between stage 18 and 19 by clicking on the stage 19 image and flicking between the two stages in Google's Lightbox

 It is still a work in progress at this time (I started this project on April 3 2020).
 The oldest stage is at the bottom, the newest on top.
 Click an image to go to the Google Lightbox that allows to swiftly flick through the stages by turning the scroll wheel of the mouse.
 Unfortunately this works in desktop computers only.